 Self love and respect.
-We need to learn to accept ourselves and own our insecurities because that’s the one thing that no one can take away from us.
+We need to learn to recognize and accept ourselves, including own our insecurities or shortcomings because that’s the one thing that no one can take away from us.

 Sher-li Torrey is the founder & director of Mums@Work (Singapore) – a social enterprise that supports women and is a point of information source for flexi-time work or Mumpreneur business-owners.
 Founded in 2010, Mums@Work has close to 32,000 member mums (as of end 2016) and partners employers to implement a new way of work by holding various training workshops and career events.

 In 2012, she co-authored the book “Successful Work-Life Balance: The Flexi-work Way/ The Mumpreneur Way” and in 2015, she was hired by the Ministry of Education as a Specialist trainer for conducting Career-related training workshops for all ECG Counsellors across tertiary educational institutions in Singapore and In 2016, she started a subsidiary of M@W, Career Navigators – focusing on bringing women back into the workforce in full-time roles.
 Sher-li is a frequent speaker on Diversity & Inclusion and Women-related issues and has appeared on several Channel News Asia’s news programmes, 93.8FM and Kiss92 FM Radio to discuss topics related to Mumpreneurs, back-to-work and career-advisory matters.
 She has also conducted training for Employer Alliance, NTUC Women’s Development Secretariat, TAFEP and career workshops for many schools including NUS, SMU and NTU.
 She is currently married with a daughter and son who inspire her to be better every day.